davidde/notes/ssh.md

 **There are NO universally-applicable guidelines on how to run your security**; the more additional security you add, the more convenience you give up.
-E.g. when using a passphrase you have to enter it every time you use this key, unless you are running `ssh-agent` software that stores the decrypted key.
+E.g. when using a passphrase you have to enter it every time you use this key, unless you are running [ssh-agent](./ssh.md#setting-up-ssh-agent) software that stores the decrypted key.
-However, **keeping your private key encrypted with a passphrase adds a significant amount of security**.
+However, **keeping your private key encrypted with a passphrase adds a significant amount of security**, and you can get rid of the inconvenience by using [ssh-agent](./ssh.md#setting-up-ssh-agent).

 You can change the passphrase for an existing private key without regenerating the keypair by typing the following command: